 The food producer in question regularly receives inquiries from customers about the status of their order shipment.
 Prior to automation, shipment status communication was entirely manual: the employee received and opened the customer email as well as opened the shipment system to find the shipment record in ERP.
 The employee then gathered the necessary information, sent a status update to the customer, and closed the case in the system.
 RPA, however, was able to take over opening the email system, recognizing text from the customer, logging into the shipping portal, determining the shipment status, replying to the customer, and moving on to the next customer email — with human intervention only being required for exceptions.
 Post-automation, the food producer was able to eliminate 40-60% of the manual effort required in answering customer status queries.

-Supply & demand planningPlanning is a crucial component of the management of any supply chain, especially with regards to predicting future requirements of supply and demand.
+Benefits of RPA in Supply & demand planningPlanning is a crucial component of the management of any supply chain, especially with regards to predicting future requirements of supply and demand.
 Prior to automation, such planning was no easy task: Employees were tasked with seeking out and gathering the necessary data–for example, from vendors, customers, market intelligence, as well as the production and sales teams–, combining the collected data into a standardized format, running simulations, analyzing data exceptions, and confirming and communicating the plan.

 With RPA, the company was able to automate the majority of these responsibilities: gathering and merging the necessary information from various sources, running data cleansing tools, as well as transforming the final data into a plan and providing the necessary communication to partners, customers, transporters, and logistics teams.
 Post automation, the human role was limited to handling robot exceptions, running simulations, and running supply and demand meetings to seek plan consensus.
 The food producer attained 20-40% improvements in the data collation and admin effort involved with supply and demand planning.